bchenley/Volterra/README.md

 **About**

 In this project, we build custom PyTorch modules for the development of Volterra-equivalent networks for time series analysis.
 The model supports mutli-input, multi-output, nonlinear, nonstationary and autoregressive configurations.
+It is hoped that the resources here will facilate your research in time series analysis and system modeling.

 **Requirements**
 - Python
 - PyTorch